No room for minimal monopole dark matter: Derivation of the bubble radius at percolation

-These bubbles expand and eventually percolate.
-The correlation length $\xi$ at the end of the phase transition is given by the average bubble radius at percolation $R_p$, such that the comoving monopole number density is \be Y_M\approx \frac{1}{32} (\gamma_*^{\rm reh})^{-1}\left( R_p\, T_{\rm reh}\right)^{-3}\,. \ee Here $T_{\rm reh}$ is the temperature to which the universe is reheated by bubble collisions.
-Determining $R_p$ precisely would require numerical simulations of the bubble evolution.
+We have shown, in the main text, that the comoving number density of monopoles produced during a FOPT can be estimated as \be Y_M\approx \frac{1}{32} (\gamma_*^{\rm reh})^{-1}\left( R_p\, T_{\rm reh}\right)^{-3}\,. \ee Determining precisely the bubble radius at percolation, $R_p$, would require numerical simulations of the bubble evolution.
 However, here we will use semi-analytical approximations which can be obtained in the limiting cases of interest.
 To this end, we now collect some results from the literature regarding bubble nucleation and expansion in cosmology; for details see the recent review \cite{Athron:2023xlk}.

 Neglecting quantum tunneling, the thermal bubble nucleation rate per unit volume is given by \cite{Linde:1981zj} \be \Gamma(T) \approx T^4 e^{-S_3/T}, \ee where $S_3$ is the euclidean action of a bubble, evaluated along the O$(3)$-symmetric bounce solution describing finite-temperature transitions.
-The \textit{nucleation temperature} $T_n$ is defined as the temperature at which there is, on average, one bubble per Hubble volume\footnote{In principle, one should integrate the probability of nucleation per Hubble volume over time.
+The \textit{nucleation temperature} $T_n$ is defined as the temperature at which there is, on average, one bubble per Hubble volume\footnote{ In principle, one should integrate the probability of nucleation per Hubble volume over time.
 However, the integral is dominated by the nucleation time $t_n$ and Eq.~\eqref{eq:Tn} provides a good estimate for $T_n$.} \be \Gamma(T_n) = H(T_n)^4\,, \ee signalling the onset of the phase transition.